airloaf/VSSynth/README.md

 # VSynth
 Software synthesizer library for C++ using SDL2.

-Frequencies are accurate up to 6K Hz, tested using the online tone generated (See Resources Section Below)
+Frequencies are tested using the online tone generated (See Resources Section Below)

 ## Dependencies
 - CMake